Nomination

 SIGNIFICANT TREE

-accommodate those trees that are large but not quite large enough on
+accommodate those trees that are large in their own right but not quite large enough on

 paper to fit the Big and Champion categories.
 Often when a new